since1968/ua-artificer-gunsmith/specialist.markdown

 Starting at 15th level, when you roll initiative and have no superiority dice remaining, you regain 1 superiority die.

-#### Kill Shot

-[At 15th level, your Arcane Jolt becomes more powerful.
-The extra damage of your Arcane Jolt increases to 4d6.]

 \page